texfaq/texfaq.github.io/FAQ-nocitestar.md

 `Citation ... undefined` or
 `There were undefined references` warnings in respect of `\nocite{*}`.
-This isn't a problem if you're running LaTeX ''by hand'' (you _know_ exactly how many times you have to run things), but the lack might confuse automatic processors that scan the log file to determine whether another run is necessary.
+This isn't a problem if you're running LaTeX "by hand" (you _know_ exactly how many times you have to run things), but the lack might confuse automatic processors that scan the log file to determine whether another run is necessary.